Majikman1898/claude-cliche-corpus/README.md

 Every heavy user of LLM fiction knows the feeling: the stories are fluent, competent — and somehow all the *same*.
 The same names keep surfacing (Elara, Kael, Maya).
 Mysteries open on fog.
 Fantasy opens on early frost.
 Everything ends in bittersweet acceptance, and somewhere in the middle there is always, inexplicably, a **ledger**.

-This repository is what happened when we stopped complaining about it and started measuring it.
-Over ten days in July 2026 we generated a fresh corpus of Claude-written short stories under controlled conditions, built deterministic instruments (regex classifiers, collision counters, Shannon entropy over plot devices, n-gram overlap), pre-registered our predictions before every run, and tried — experiment by experiment — to *kill* the sameness: first by banning it, then by out-randomizing it, then by ablating exactly which interventions do the work, then by tracking it across a model generation, and finally by chasing it out of fiction entirely and into the assistant's own analytical voice.
+   Our goal was to measure and quantify the incredible regularity with which these behaviors occurred.
+We generated a fresh corpus of Claude-written short stories under controlled conditions, built deterministic instruments (regex classifiers, collision counters, Shannon entropy over plot devices, n-gram overlap), pre-registered our predictions before every run, and tried — experiment by experiment — to *kill* the sameness: first by banning it, then by out-randomizing it, then by ablating exactly which interventions do the work, then by tracking it across a model generation, and finally by chasing it out of fiction entirely and into the assistant's own analytical voice.

 The sameness survived everything.
 But it survived in such lawful, measurable, *interesting* ways that the failures became the findings.

-## The laws (what we found)
+## Findings

 1. **Convergence is conserved — it relocates, it never dissolves.** Ban the cliché names and the models collide on the "exotic" example names instead (two independent stories both named a character *Ganzorig*).
 Inject entropy into every channel you can think of and the pressure moves to the channels you didn't cover: place names (three independent villages ending in *-mere*), numeric-tenure openings, ironic codas.
 (Exp 02, 03, 05)